SHISIA/AssistantGPT/Readme.md

 **<b style="color:yellow">Advanced Features: &nbsp;</b>** Dive into the advanced settings to further customize the AI's behavior, adjust response length, and explore other features that enhance your experience.

-# Feedback and Support
+# <b style="color:#D1A94A">Feedback and Support</b>
 We value your feedback!
 If you encounter any issues, have suggestions for improvement, or want to share your experience, please reach out to our support team at support@chatgptdesktop.com(currently not operational, **LOL 😂**).
 You can also join our community forums to connect with other users, share tips, and learn about the latest updates.

 ### Licensing
 - ChatGPT Desktop is available under the OpenAI License, giving you the freedom to use, modify, and distribute the software in compliance with the terms outlined.

 ### Stay Updated
-- For the latest news, updates, and tips, visit our website www.chatgptdesktop.com and subscribe to our newsletter.
+- For the latest news, updates, and tips, visit our website https://hashnode.com/@Jamesshisia and subscribe to our newsletter.

 Get ready for an exceptional conversational experience with ChatGPT Desktop.
 Install now and unlock the power of AI-driven conversations right at your fingertips!